 Salt Lake City, Utah 84107

-There are several avenues available to submit a complaint or report:
+There are several avenues available to submit a grievance or report:

-If there is a complaint about the Title IX coordinator or designee, or if the Title IX coordinator or designee has a complaint, that complaint should be filed with the Provost of the University.
-The provost will appoint a trained staff member for purposes of the complaint.
+If there is a grievance about the Title IX coordinator or designee, or if the Title IX coordinator or designee has a grievance, that grievance should be filed with the Provost of the University.
+The provost will appoint a trained staff member for purposes of the grievance.

 Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to report it is 911.
 Some forms of discrimination and harassment may also be crimes.
 For example, sexual assault, stalking and rape are crimes.
 Possible criminal activity should be reported to law enforcement in your area, even if it is uncertain whether the particular conduct is a crime.
 Calling local law enforcement can help you: obtain emergency and nonemergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with victim advocate services; find counseling and support; initiate a criminal investigation; and answer questions about the criminal process.